lvu-8/go-musicplayer/README.md

 # MusicPlayer

-**MusicPlayer** is a simple CLI audio player written in Go for Linux.
+It is a simple CLI audio player written in Go.
 It supports mp3 playback, pause/resume, seeking, and a progress bar.

 ## Purpose
 - Play music from the terminal